 As LAC employees, regardless of our role in the institution, we demonstrate leadership by incorporating the values of LAC and the public service into our decisions, our actions and our working relationships with our colleagues and partners:

 - we maintain positive communications and working relationships;

-- we recognize the value of individual contributions and diversity, and listen objectively to the different points of view that contribute to the richness of knowledge;
+- we recognize the value of individual contributions and listen objectively to the different points of view that contribute to the richness of knowledge;

 - we respectfully discuss ethical concerns; and

 - we report illegal activities and wrongdoing.